Warning signs may have been missed in Florida school shooting case

 “Im going to be a professional school shooter,” a YouTube user with the screen name “Nikolas Cruz” posted in September.

-The 19-year-old had gotten expelled from Marjory Stoneman Douglas High School.
-A former Junior ROTC cadet, he bought a military-style AR-15 carbine.
-And he began to participate in paramilitary drills with a white nationalist organization, according to its leader, Jordan Jereb.
+The 19-year-old got expelled last year from Marjory Stoneman Douglas High School for undisclosed disciplinary reasons.
+And less than a year ago, the former Junior ROTC cadet bought a military-style AR-15 rifle.

-Jereb, leader of Republic of Florida, told The Associated Press on Thursday that his group seeks to create a white state.
-He said he didn’t know Cruz personally but was told the young man had “trouble with a girl,” and he suggested the timing of the Valentine’s Day attack wasn’t a coincidence.

-Students and neighbors reported, too, that Cruz threatened and harassed others, talked about killing animals, posed with guns in disturbing photos on social media, and bragged about target practice in his backyard with a pellet gun.
+As investigators tried to establish the motive for Wednesday’s shooting rampage, students and neighbors portrayed Cruz as an often strange and hostile figure who threatened others, talked about killing animals, and posed with guns in disturbing photos on social media.

-In fact, students weren’t surprised when Cruz was identified as the gunman in Wednesday’s rampage, said 17-year-old Dakota Mutchler.

-“I think everyone had in their minds if anybody was going to do it, it was going to be him,” Mutchler said.
+“I think everyone had in their minds if anybody was going to do it, it was going to be him,” 17-year-old Dakota Mutchler said after Cruz was identified as the gunman in the nation’s deadliest school shooting in more than five years.

 “No other information was included in the comment which would indicate a particular time, location or the true identity of the person who posted the comment,” said Brett Carr, a spokesman for the FBI office in Jackson, Mississippi.
 “The FBI conducted database reviews and other checks but was unable to further identify the person who posted the comment.”

-Math teacher Jim Gard told The Miami Herald that before the shooting rampage, Cruz may have been identified as a potential threat.
+Math teacher Jim Gard told The Miami Herald that Cruz may have been seen as a potential threat well before the rampage.
 Gard said he believes the school had sent out an email warning teachers that Cruz shouldn’t be allowed on campus with a backpack.

 “There were problems with him last year threatening students, and I guess he was asked to leave campus,” Gard told the newspaper.